Planet of the Humans: Synopsis

 Planet of the Humans takes a critical look at the mainstream environmental movement, questioning its leaders' decision to partner with billionaires, corporations, and wealthy family foundations, and to promote renewable energy technology as the solution to climate change.
+Writer and narrator Jeff Gibbs admits to being a long-time fan of renewable energy and examines some of its implications.

-Gibbs admits to being a long-time fan of renewable energy.
-When Barack Obama directs billions of dollars into renewable energy, Gibbs follows the green energy movement more closely but is disappointed with his initial findings.
-"Everywhere I encountered green energy," Gibbs says, "it wasn’t what it seemed."
-Attending General Motors' Chevy Volt press conference in 2010, he learns that the vehicle is being charged by a fossil fuel grid.
-A visit to his local solar array reveals it could only meet the energy demand of 10 homes over a year.
-He joins a group of concerned citizens on a hike to a wind turbine construction site in Vermont and finds part of the mountainside being removed.
-Gibbs asks, "Can machines made by industrial civilization save us from industrialization?"
+After Barack Obama had directed billions of dollars into renewable energy, Gibbs follows the green energy movement more closely but is disappointed, finding that it wasn't what it seemed.
+Attending General Motors' Chevy Volt press conference in 2010, he learns that charging is done by a fossil fuel grid.
+He finds that his local solar array could only power 10 homes over a year.
+On a hike to a wind turbine construction site in Vermont he finds part of the mountainside being removed.
+This leads Gibbs to ask if machines made by our industrial civilization can save us from industrialization.

-This question leads Gibbs to environmental sociologist Richard York’s study published in the journal Nature, which found renewables were not displacing fossil fuels.
+Gibbs interviews environmental sociologist Richard York, whose study in Nature, found that renewables were not displacing fossil fuels.
 Gibbs also speaks with author Richard Heinberg and anthropologist Nina Jablonski on why people seek technological fixes.
-Gibbs then interviews Ozzie Zehner, author of Green Illusions (2012), who reports that solar, wind, and electric vehicle technologies require mined minerals, including rare earths, and heavy industrial processes to produce – with new mines opening as demand for green technology rises.
+Gibbs then interviews Ozzie Zehner, author of Green Illusions (2012), who states that solar, wind, and electric vehicle technologies require mined minerals, including rare earths, and heavy industrial processes to produce, with new mines opening as demand for green technology rises.

-Gibbs and Zehner travel to Ivanpah Solar Power Facility in the Mojave Desert and show a natural gas line hooked up to the facility.
 Gibbs speaks to a series of solar industry insiders, an electrical engineer, and a Federal Energy Regulatory Commissioner about solar energy’s intermittency limitation and reliance on baseload plants.
-Zehner reveals that while the Sierra Club’s "Beyond Coal" campaign has been successfully closing coal plants, natural gas plants were opening in their wake resulting in the overall expansion of fossil fuel use in the United States during that same time period, citing data from the U.S. Department of Energy.
-The film shows green tech investor Robert F. Kennedy Jr. speaking to an oil and gas industry group, stating: "The plants that we're building, the wind plants and the solar plants, are gas plants."
+Zehner describes how while the Sierra Club’s "Beyond Coal" campaign has closed coal plants, natural gas plants were opening in their wake, resulting in the overall expansion of fossil fuel use in the US.
+Green tech investor Robert F. Kennedy Jr. speaks to an oil and gas industry group, stating: "The plants that we're building, the wind plants and the solar plants, are gas plants."